Snickelback/DSAI-Project--Predicting-Employee-Turnover-Rate/README.md

 ## Presentation
-The presentation slides and video are attached above.
+The presentation slides are attached above.

 ## Brief process walkthrough